GUARD-GC/spin-up-cad/README.md

 This is the CAD for all the swerve modules from version 1 to 5, and the Spin Up 18" robot for the GUARD VEX U team.

-## PROTECTED INFORMATION

-Any information of, or suggestions regarding, GUARD's swerve development should not be given to any other VEX teams (apart from 34565A), and the project should be considered "secret" until the club executive committee agree to the release of the information, which should be some time on competition week.

-Some reasons are:

-- Knowledge about other teams' drivetrains provide a competitive advantage which could impact the result of the competition,
-- Swerve is a high-effort, high-reward endeavour.
-Leaked information, software, or CAD files lowers the barrier of entry and reduces our advantage. files would
-- It would be kind of embarassing if they expected to see a swerve robot but we ended up not being able to do it lol

 ## How to use this repo

 Two options: